championswimmer/oneauth/README.md

     &   grant_type=authorization_code
     &   code=MyiLDqJwTpzEXqYOG1jNFCtjEzYHAR4U
 ```
+<p style="color: red">Ensure you do not leak client secret
+to the frontend.</p>

 ### Implicit Auth Token
-This will get you a bearer token straight away
+This will get you a bearer token straight away on frontend
 ```
 GET
 http://localhost:3838/oauth/authorize?